Amitie10g/WebArchiveBOT/README.md

 ## Running in HHVM

-To run the backend script under HHVM instead of php-cli, replace the default shebang with the HHVM one:
+To run the backend script (WebArchiveBOT.sh) under HHVM instead of php-cli, replace the default shebang with the HHVM one:

-  `#!/usr/bin/hhvm`
+    #!/usr/bin/hhvm

+## Running in Windows

+To run the backend script in Windows, create a batch script to execute php-cli (or hhvm) calling the script:

+    @echo off
+    php WebArchiveBOT.sh

 Ensure the "WebArchiveBOT.sh" has exec permissions